lopierra/r4ds_study_group/r4ds_week4.md

 ## Ch 3:9 Coordinate systems

+### Notes:

+  - `coord_flip()` has the same effect as reversing the variables you specify for x and y.
+However, it’s more intuitive to have the dependent variable on the y axis, so it’s easier to set the plot up that way and then flip it, rather than trying to think about having the dependent variable on the x axis.

 ### Exercises

 > 1. Turn a stacked bar chart into a pie chart using `coord_polar()`.